Injury Prevention Program

 • Always store batteries out of reach for young children, preferably in a locked cabinet.

-If you suspect that your child ingested a battery do not delay care.
-It is important that children be taken immediately to a local emergency department for treatment.
-For further support you can also contact the 24-hour National Battery Ingestion Hotline at 800-498-8666.
-The symptoms of battery ingestion can occur quickly.
-Symptoms to look for include:
+If you suspect that your child ingested a battery, do not delay care.
+It is important that children be taken right away to a local emergency department for treatment.
+For further support you can contact the 24-hour National Battery Ingestion Hotline at 800-498-8666.

 • High fever